UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="12%" valign="top">
       <ul>
-      <li>This corpus contains 77 lemmas tagged as pronouns (PRON): 's, anybody, anyone, anything, ever, everybody, everyone, everything, he, hers, herself, himself, i, is, it, it's, its, itself, mine, mines, my, myself, nobody, nothing, one, our, ours, ourselves, s, self, she, somebody, someone, something, that, the, thei, their, theirs, them, themselves, there, these, they, they're, theyy, this, those, thou, thy, u, ur, us, use, waht, we, what, whatever, which, who, who's, whoever, whom, whomever, whoooooo, whose, wtf, ya, ya'll, ye, yo, you, you're, your, yours, yourself, yourselves</li>
+      <li>This corpus contains 74 lemmas tagged as pronouns (PRON): 's, anybody, anyone, anything, ever, everybody, everyone, everything, he, hers, herself, himself, i, is, it, it's, its, itself, mine, mines, my, myself, nobody, nothing, one, our, ours, ourselves, s, self, she, somebody, someone, something, that, the, thei, theirs, them, themselves, there, they, they're, theyy, this, thou, thy, u, ur, us, use, waht, we, what, whatever, which, who, who's, whoever, whom, whomever, whoooooo, whose, wtf, ya, ya'll, ye, yo, you, you're, your, yours, yourself, yourselves</li>
       </ul>
     </td>
     <td width="12%" valign="top">
       <ul>
-      <li>This corpus contains 53 lemmas tagged as pronouns (PRON): I, a, all, another, any, be, both, each, either, every, half, he, her, herself, himself, his, it, its, itself, mine, my, myself, no, one, oneself, our, quite, s/he, she, some, such, that, the, their, theirs, themselves, there, these, they, this, those, we, what, whatever, which, who, whoever, whom, whose, you, your, yours, yourself</li>
+      <li>This corpus contains 50 lemmas tagged as pronouns (PRON): I, a, all, another, any, be, both, each, either, every, half, he, her, herself, himself, his, it, its, itself, mine, my, myself, no, one, oneself, our, quite, s/he, she, some, such, that, the, their, theirs, themselves, there, they, this, we, what, whatever, which, who, whoever, whose, you, your, yours, yourself</li>
       </ul>
     </td>
     <td width="12%" valign="top">